• Skip to primary navigation

 Blueberries

-You can make blueberry muffins with fresh or frozen blueberries.
+You can make this vegan blueberry muffin recipe with fresh or frozen blueberries.

 Fresh blueberries are our favorite (when in season) because they make prettier muffins that are a little taller than the ones made with frozen berries.
 Also, they taste less tart and slightly sweeter.